Computations

 Comparison

-Values (First-class) Computation (Second-class)
+Values (First-class) Computations (Second-class)

 Term-level 42, "hello", true, Cons(1, Nil), box { [A](x: A) => x } { [A](x: A) => x }, new Exception, region r, unbox exc